CDL926666/1_TIBS/zongjie.md

   A patent protects new inventions, including products, technology, or methods, giving the owner exclusive rights for up to 20 years.
 For example, Apple patents Face ID and iPhone designs, blocking direct copies by competitors.

 - *Advantages*:
-  Strong legal protection; helps block copying; builds market advantage; can attract investment; can earn money by licensing or selling the patent.
+  Strong legal protection; helps block copying; builds market advantage; improve a company's position in the market and can attract investment; can earn money by licensing or selling the patent.

 - *Disadvantages*:
-  Expensive and slow to get; must publish full technical details; protection ends after 20 years, so secrets may become public.
+  Patent applications need high fees and slow to get, may delay the launch of a product; must publish full technical details; protection ends after 20 years, so secrets may become public.

 ---